 Even with the pandemic now more than a year old, the site initiative wants to make a statement together with the city.
 Two highlights are lined up for the first half of 2021, both of which will be funded primarily by the Toruism Advisory Board.

-After years of intensive planning, construction will begin on the light art piece on the south side of the plaza.
-The light artwork is being designed and built by "Tatcraft", the platform for transformative ideas in the "Tatcraft New Hardware Studios".
+After years of intensive planning, construction of the light art piece on the south side of the square will begin.
+The light artwork is being designed and built by "Tatcraft", the platform for transformative ideas at "Tatcraft New Hardware Studios".

-The installation boasts impressive figures: 6 metres long, rising 2.5 metres from the ground, 50 centimetres deep, consisting of approximately 150 aluminium panels, it has a total weight of around 7.5 tonnes.
+The installation boasts impressive figures: 6 meters long, rising 2.5 meters from the ground, 50 centimeters deep, consisting of approximately 150 aluminum panels, it has a total weight of about 7.5 tons.
 The Frankfurt lettering, penned by the Frankfurt agency Nordisk Büro, originates from a competition once called by Journal Frankfurt, Atelier Markgraph and the Bauhaus University in Weimar, in which the aim was to design an image-boosting logo for the city of Frankfurt am Main.

 There is much excitement about the new attractions.
 But until then, there's also plenty of work to be done.
-After the job-related change of location of hotel director Wolfgang Selinger has left him as the previous first chairman, the general meeting of the association Wiesenhüttenplatz has unanimously elected a new board on February 1.
+After hotel director Wolfgang Selinger resigned as the previous first chairman due to his job-related change of location, the general meeting of the Wiesenhüttenplatz association unanimously elected a new board of directors on February 1.
 The first chairman is Babak Farahani, who will run the kiosk Yok Yok Eden on Wiesenhüttenplatz together with his partners in the future.
-Second chairman is Kevin Nattermann, new director of the Le Méridien Frankfurt, and thus successor of Wolfgang Selinger.
+Second chairman is Kevin Nattermann, new director of Le Méridien Frankfurt, and thus successor to Wolfgang Selinger.